 If Jules Verne had met Gurudev, he would have renamed his book, Around the World in Eight Minutes.
 That is how long it took the mahaguru to circumnavigate the globe astrally.

 Here was a man who was well-versed in the shortcuts to various lokas.
 He took us to these dimensions and handheld us as we experimented with this new medium of travel.
-In time, some of my gurubhais and I became experienced astral travellers and learned many secrets that helped shape our attitudes and policies toward life and death.
+In time, some of my gurubhais and I experienced astral travel and learned many secrets that helped shape our attitudes and policies toward life and death.

 Gurudev’s training was hands-on.
 He revealed spiritualism’s secrets to us while keeping some cards close to his chest.
 After all, he was a man of secrets.
 He never spoon-fed us but always guided us.
 He got us started on our spiritual journeys through self-study and personal experience.
 The short sentences or ek vakyas he used to impart lessons became revelations decades later.
 He was confident that the next generation would crack the code.